(866) 615-9507

 A disability doesn’t have to permanently or totally prevent you from working to affect your finances.
 Maybe you’re a Philadelphia, Pennsylvania, worker whose disability partially limits their ability to perform work duties.

-Losing some ability to work can lead to a reduction in income.
-Disability benefits may help when your income goes down because an injury or illness affects your earning capacity.
+Losing some ability to work can reduce income.
+Disability benefits may help when an injury or illness affects earning capacity.

-Check the relevant insurance policy to find out if it offers residual disability benefits.
+Check the relevant insurance policy to determine if it offers residual disability benefits.
 A residual disability benefit can help you receive some financial assistance when you can’t earn the same income you’re accustomed to.

 The Residual Disability Benefit Definition in Philadelphia, PA

 A disability insurance policy may contain a residual disability benefit rider.
-A residual disability benefit rider applies when a worker is able to perform some work duties.
-The rider may also apply when a disabled person can perform the same work duties they previously did but for shorter lengths of time.
+This rider applies when a worker can perform some work duties.
+It may also apply when a disabled person can perform the same work duties they previously did but for shorter lengths of time.

 A partially disabled person may technically be able to work.
-However, they might not earn as much as they did before becoming disabled.
+However, they might not earn as much as before becoming disabled.

 Residual disability benefits help cover loss of income or earning capacity.
 These benefits can make up the difference between what a disabled employee previously earned and what they currently earn.